-But there are few research about attitudes, beliefs and personal prospects of the medical sciences students regarding controversial issues of abortion.
+But there is some research about the attitudes, beliefs and personal prospects of the medical sciences students regarding controversial issues of abortion.
 In addition, in studies that investigated the attitude of the students towards induced abortion, the results indicate diverse attitudes of students in different countries, which could be due to differences in personal beliefs, laws and educational experiences.
 Also it depends on cultural, professional and religious beliefs as well as health systems regulations in different countries, so it is reasonable that the practice of abortion be different in each country and for this reason it the findings of these kind of studied could not be generalized (15, 16).
+You want to add that this is what makes this particular study relevant for the context of Iran?

 Considering the importance of medical science students' attitude regarding legal and human right aspects of abortion to help clients for decision making regarding abortion, this study was carried out to compare the attitude of first and final year undergraduate midwifery students in School of Nursing and Midwifery, Mashhad, Iran about the legal and human rights aspects of abortion in 2017.
+A line to say WHY first and final years only; also, by the time students are in their final years, how many years of study have they had?

 Methods

 This is a cross sectional study approved by the Local Ethics Committee, Mashhad University of Medical Sciences, Mashhad, Iran (code: 922236).
-The population of the study consisted of all of the first and last year midwifery students, in School of Nursing and Midwifery, who entered into the study by census.
+The population of the study consisted of all of the first (how many in first year?) and last year (how many in the final year?) midwifery students, in School of Nursing and Midwifery, who entered into the study by census.

-In order to collect data, firstly the researcher provided necessary explanations to all qualified students regarding the aim, application and method of the research.
+In order to collect data, first the researcher (initials please) provided necessary explanations to all qualified students regarding the aim, application and method of the research.
 The participants signed informed consent form and were informed that they could withdraw from the study at any time the study.
 Then, the questionnaire of personal and social identities and also the questionnaire of measuring attitude were completed by the students by self-report method.
 Data collection tools included a demographic as well as Dietrich Abortion Attitude Survey questionnaire that includes of 17 items of attitude measuring about abortion based on 5-point Likert scale ranked from completely agree to completely disagree, with scores of 1 to 5.
 Validity and reliability of Persian version of Dietrich Abortion Attitude Survey questionnaire was approved by Kalantari et al (2012) (17).
 Data were analyzed by SPSS version 16.
 To describe the characteristics of the participants, descriptive statistics (mean and standard deviation and frequency distribution) were used.
 Chi-square test was used to compare students' attitude.
 In all tests, the confidence coefficient was 95% and the significance level was 0.05.

 Results

 Average age of the participants in the study was 20.62± 2.23 and their age range was 18 to 27 years.
 67.9% of the students were single and 32.1% were married.
 Most of the students were native (67.9%) and 97.5% were Shia Muslim.
 90.1% of the students reported that their income is enough.
+Any student dropped out?